jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

   {% endlatex %}
 </figure>

 The geometric mean computed above indicates that the gambler's bankroll is expected to be a fraction of its previous value after each play, leading to a conclusion that the gambler is at a disadvantage when playing with a fixed fraction betting strategy.
-But how can we account for the break-even average values we observed in the empirical results?
+But how can we account for the breakeven average values we observed in the empirical results?
 Perhaps we can get a better understanding if we examine the possible outcomes more closely.

 ## Understanding the Results

-What exactly does it mean for a gambling game to be a fair game with a break-even expectation?
+What exactly does it mean for a gambling game to be a fair game with a breakeven expectation?
 As we saw with the fixed fraction betting game, the answer can be somewhat ambiguous.
 There are two aspects of the coin toss game that are worth looking at:

 * The average value of the gambler's bankroll for all possible outcomes
-* The percentage of winning, losing, and break-even outcomes
+* The percentage of winning, losing, and breakeven outcomes

 Let's suppose the gambler plays two rounds of the coin toss game and always bets on heads.
 There are four possible outcomes, each with an equal probability of occurring.
 If the gambler chooses the fixed constant betting strategy, the value of the gambler's stake after each possible outcome is shown below: